 How to get there

-The Route des Crêtes is road number D141.
-From Cassis, take the route Pierre Imbert (D559) and turn south to the Route des Crêtes.
+Accessing the Route des Crêtes is straightforward.
+If starting from Cassis, follow route Pierre Imbert (D559) and head south towards the Route des Crêtes.

-From La Ciotat, take the D141, which is Avenue Marcel Camusso, but then Route des Cretes.
+For those beginning in La Ciotat, take the D141, initially known as Avenue Marcel Camusso, which later transforms into Route des Crêtes.

-You could also join a trip from Marseille which would include such as the scenic crest road and a visit to the ancient fishing port of Cassis.
+Alternatively, consider joining a trip from Marseille, offering the opportunity to experience the scenic crest road along with a visit to the historic fishing port of Cassis.

 Travel tips for Coastal Trails on the French Riviera